 How to Get Compensation For Mould From A Landlord

 We then move on to flesh out the facts, by providing information that explains what the causes of mould are, including a detailed look at condensation.
 We cover how mould is treated and eradicated, and also the kind of health hazards that mould presents as well as how it could damage personal belongings.

 We have tried to provide adequate information in this guide, but each claim has its unique points, and you may have questions that this guide doesn’t answer.
-If this is so, please take a few minutes to have a conversation with one of our claim advisors.
+If this is so, please take a few minutes to have a conversation with one of our claim advisors for legal advice.
 They will answer any questions you have and also explain to you how the service that we provide works, and how we can provide you with a solicitor to process your claim for you.

 Why Is Mould Caused By Housing Disrepair?

 You need to first understand what mould is, and how it is caused.
 Mould is a fungal growth, that comprises of a mass of small organisms.
 Mould can vary in colour but is most commonly purple, green, orange, white or black.
 Mould is an important part of the outdoor ecosystem, helping to break down dead plant life.
 However, mould that is growing indoors can present some very serious health risks.
 Mould in your rented property is certainly something that needs to be dealt with.

 Mould grows mostly in moist, humid places indoors, such as bathrooms and kitchens, but it can grow anywhere that damp can be a problem.
 Exposure to a trivial amount of mould spores is harmless, and something we encounter every day.
 However, when mould grows indoors, the spores do not escape into the air and disperse.
 Instead, they are concentrated in ever-increasing numbers in a single area.
 These mould spores are inhaled by the people living in the property.
 Inhalation of a large number of mould spores can be very dangerous to humans.